missjuliekhun/fundamentals-diagnostic/README.md

 atom diagnostic.md
 ```

-You may use any resource, other than someone else in the workspace, to help you complete the diagnostic.
+You may use **ANY** resource, other than someone else in the workspace, to help
+you complete the diagnostic.

 Rendered markdown may be viewed by following [this link](diagnostic.md).

-You should delete `_Replace this text with your answer._` following each questions and replace it with your answer.
-Code answers need not be in markdown.
+You should delete `_Replace this text with your answer._` following each
+questions and replace it with your answer.
+Code answers need not be in
+markdown.

+Please start to review any linter errors you may see.
+The error will inform you
+what the error is and which line and column number the error is located.
+Linters
+help us to write clean, symantically correct code so we should start to pay
+attention to what the errors are telling us.

 ### 3) Turn in Diagnostic

 #### Stage changed files